KimThibault/MachineLearningBirdSongs/README.md

 # MachineLearningBirdSongs
 ## Machine learning to identify birds by their songs

+### Glossary
+SVM
+: Support Vector Machine.
+An algorithm which optimizes the line between data classes so that it maximizes the distance of the data points to the line.

+Train set
+: The data set used for training the algorithm.

+Test set
+: The data set used for testing the algorithm.
+It is distinct from the train set.

 ### Method used
 An attempt is made at classifying birds with an **SVM**.